mozilla/addon-sdk/packages/addon-kit/docs/simple-prefs.md

 <api name="removeListener">
 @function
-Unregisters an event `listener` for the specified preference.
+  *experimental* Unregisters an event `listener` for the specified preference.

 @param prefName {String}
   The name of the preference to watch for changes.